 Is this your first stroller?
 If so, buy one that will work for newborns and older.
 I had a Maclaren from the time my daughter was 3 months until now (she is 3 and a half years old).
-Chances are you’ll buy more than one over time, but having the option of keeping one for your child from birth and beyond is key. —Melissa Keswin, Senior Buyer, Gilt Baby & Kids
+Chances are you’ll buy more than one over time, but having the option of keeping one for your child from birth and beyond is key. —Melissa Keswin, Apparel & Gear Buyer, Gilt Baby & Kids

 If you live in a city and tend to walk everywhere, make sure the seats recline fully so that your child can sleep comfortably if napping happens on the road.
 Also, look for strollers that have nice under-basket storage space (in the early days as a new mom when my core was still weak, putting a heavy diaper bag below allowed me to forgo carrying anything). —Isabel Kallman, alphamom.com

 Buy the lightest weight stroller possible.
 Sure, it might not have every bell and whistle known to man, but a lot of those features become less important over time.
 What remains paramount forever?
 Not breaking your back when you have to lug the thing in and out of your car repeatedly! —Sarah James, whorl.com

 It’s important to understand how it rides on the street, so take it for a test drive.
 Go for a stroll on the kind of terrain you’ll be tackling to ensure it’s qualified for the job. —Meredith Sinclair, hoo-dee-hoo.com